joostvangils/BPMN_RPA/README.md

 <a href="url"><img src="https://raw.githubusercontent.com/joostvangils/BPMN_RPA/main/BPMN_RPA/Images/Looptest_attributes.PNG" height="100" width="400" ></a>
 4. The Exclusive Gateway is deciding which Sequence Flow Arrow to follow.
 If the loop is still ongoing, the 'Loop List' Task will be called again and the next element in the list will be returned.

-#### Retreiving information
+#### Retrieving information
 In order to retrieve a specific item of a list, you must use the following format (notation): %VariableName[ItemNumber]%.
 The “ItemNumber” should be 0 for the first item of the list, 1 for the second and so on.
 For example, if you have a list that is stored in the variable %MyList% and contains 10 items, you can retrieve the first item with: %MyList[0]% and the last item with %MyList[9]%.
 For data tables, you must use the following notation: %VariableName[RowNumber][ColumnNumber]%.

-If you would like to retreive an attribute of a stored object or dictionary in a variable, then you must use the %VariableName.attributeName% notation.
+If you would like to retrieve an attribute of a stored object or dictionary in a variable, then you must use the %VariableName.attributeName% notation.
 Just use the %VariableName% notation to retreive the full object or dictionary.

 #### Instantiate a Class and use in Flow
 You can instantiate a Python class by using ony these attributes (leave the 'Function' attribute blank or delete it):<br>